 7 Steps to Prepare for a Safe Return to the Office

 In 2020, human resources teams moved at incredible speed to make sure that employees could work safely and effectively from any location.
-While the pandemic forced every line of business to adapt operations with very little time to prepare, HR professionals had the additional responsibility of supporting other teams as they navigated the necessary changes.
+While the pandemic forced every line of business to adapt operations with very little time to prepare, HR professionals had the additional responsibility of supporting other teams as they navigated necessary changes.

 As your team makes plans to safely return to the office, here’s a checklist of important steps: